kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 I don't remember which call center I learned this lesson from but when I'm at work I shouldn't put myself in a position that I'm talking up or down to another person.

-I onced asked our OM if she had a spare plastic fork inside her desk.
+I once asked our OM if she had a spare plastic fork inside her desk.

-In a Facebook group that I belonged to, there's a running joke about how some team leaders and supervisors who look like janitors.
+In a Facebook group that I belonged to, there's a running joke about how some team leaders and supervisors who look like janitors or maintenance staff.

-There are top agents and performers who don't look like top agents and I'm always surprised by how they look.
+There are top agents and performers who also don't look like top agents and I'm always surprised by how they look.

 Call center work is more of a merit system.

+We are all taught to treat each others as equal and have developed the practice of leveling with people.

-#### Mindfulness
+#### Lack of Mindfulness and Self Awareness

 If you go to a company, everyone you meet inside the building is potentially someone who has a say if you get hired or get rejected.